 For more than a century the island of Corfu has been received with much love by Europeans.
 After all, the excellent tourist infrastructure of the island provides the best conditions for holidays all year round.

-Corfu is a beautiful island with unique natural landscapes and enchanting beaches scattered across its entirety.
+Corfu is a beautiful island with rich history, unique natural landscapes, and enchanting beaches scattered across its entirety.
 The city of Corfu - or ‘Chora’- has maintained the Venetian ambiance and charm so that visitors can tour the narrow, picturesque alleys, the famous ‘Cantounia’, and admire the magnificent Venetian buildings.

-If you make the wise decision of choosing Corfu for your summer holidays, do not forget to visit the Old Palace with its beautiful columns and the main square of the city ‘Spiniada’.
+If you make the wise decision of choosing Corfu for your summer holidays on the Greek islands, do not forget to visit the Old Palace with its beautiful columns and the main square of the city ‘Spiniada’ and the Palace of St. Michael and St. George.

 Just 10 km from the city center you will find ‘Achillion Palace’, built in a lush garden.
 Its construction dates back to 1890 AD. and it used to serve as a resting place for the Empress of Austria Elizabeth, also known as ‘ Princess Sissy’ -yes, the Disney princess.
 Today Achillion houses the island's single casino, where locals and visitors alike gather to try their luck.

 Whichever route you follow on Corfu, the landscape is idyllic and enchanting.
 Walking north of Chora will take you to the picturesque villages of Gouvia, Kassiopi, Rida, and Sidarieno.
-To the west of the city, you will find the areas of Pelekas, Glyfada, and the famous Paleokastritsa.
-If you are looking for golden beaches with crystal clear, turquoise waters, the beaches of Benitses and Lefkimi are waiting for you in the southern part of the city.
+To the west coast of the city, you will find the areas of Pelekas, Glyfada, and the famous Paleokastritsa.

 Ithaca, the famous island of Odysseus.
-The destination for which he traveled through the seas for years and years.
+The destination for which he traveled through the seas for years and years ignoring other island and mainland destinations.
 His ultimate trophy.

-Ithaca is located north of Kefalonia and is an ideal destination for nature lovers.
-The island has beautiful, with Filiatro beach being the primmest example, ideal for those who love relaxation, diving, and spearfishing.
+Ithaca is located opposite the east coast of Kefalonia island and is an ideal destination for nature lovers.
+The island has beautiful, with Filiatro beach being the primmest example, ideal for those who love relaxation, scuba diving, and spearfishing.

 As soon as you step foot on the island, you cannot miss the friendly atmosphere the welcoming locals create.
 The warm hospitality in combination with the magical landscape will make your vacations in Ithaca one for the books!